wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

    **For the Windows endpoint**

-   The ``netsh`` command is used to block the attacker IP address on the Windows endpoint.
-The active response script is set to run for 60 seconds:
+   The active response script uses the ``netsh`` command to block the attacker IP address on the Windows endpoint.
+It runs for 60 seconds:

       .. code-block:: xml
          :emphasize-lines: 3